- What do you want to let go of from the last year?

 - Give it to someone else.
 Preferably a stranger, maybe someone you don’t even know who.
 Leave it in a library book.
 Tack it on a community bulletin board at a store.
 Be original.

 Share your responses to these questions with us by email or voice.

+Upcoming topics include parenting.
+From at least these 3 perspectives: Being the sober parent.
+Being the parent of an alcoholic or addict child.
+And how has recovery changed the way you are a parent?
 Please call us at 734-707-8795 or email firstname.lastname@example.org with your questions or experience, strength and hope.
 Or just leave a comment right here.